 With social distancing becoming the new normal, it should not keep you from writing and producing music with fellow musicians.
 The internet has made it easier than ever to make a remote music collaboration with another artist or producer.
 Even though traditional recording studios have been pretty quiet the past few months, the pandemic has caused a home-studio boom and artists are still making new singles and records.

 Converted bedrooms and living-room studios have provided artists with a creative outlet for their cabin fever.
 But, working in solitude each day can become exhausting if you’re used to teaming up with others in a studio environment.
 Thanks to technology, working on a musical project in collaboration with another individual has never been easier.
-Here are eight tips that will help you streamline your next remote music collaboration.
+Here are nine tips that will help you streamline your next remote music collaboration.

 1. Have a Rock-Solid Plan

 “If you fail to plan, you’re planning to fail!” – Benjamin Franklin

 Creating a rock-solid plan will help you execute your collaborative project.
 There’s a good chance that you will have some sort of preexisting relationship with whoever you collaborate with.
 Take time to chat about the project and share ideas about how you’ll complete the project.
 It’s helpful to establish an open line of communication for when more questions arise.

 Decide on the style of the song or the nature of the project, hash out the musical details, and set expectations of who’s responsible for what.
 A one-size-fits-all planning approach is not suggested.
 Everyone has a unique style and preferences.
 We recommend that you create a unique plan for each of your collaborations.